The Sports Legends

 Biography

-Duncan was named Finals MVP in three of those championship runs (1999, 2003, 2005), tied for the second-most in NBA history with Magic Johnson and Shaquille O'Neal, behind only LeBron James (4) and Michael Jordan (6).
+Duncan was named NBA Finals MVP three times (1999, 2003, 2005), tying him with Magic Johnson and Shaquille O’Neal for the second-most Finals MVP awards in league history—trailing only LeBron James (4) and Michael Jordan (6).

-He is a 14-time NBA All-Star and the only player in NBA history to be selected to both All-NBA and All-Defensive Teams during each of his first 13 seasons.
+Tim Duncan is a 14-time NBA All-Star and the only player in league history to earn All-NBA and All-Defensive Team honors in each of his first 13 seasons—a testament to his consistent two-way excellence.

-Duncan started out as a swimmer and only began playing basketball in ninth grade after Hurricane Hugo destroyed the only Olympic-sized pool on his home of St. Croix, U.S. Virgin Islands.
+Originally a competitive swimmer, Duncan took up basketball in ninth grade after Hurricane Hugo destroyed the only Olympic-sized pool in his hometown of St. Croix, U.S. Virgin Islands.
+Despite the late start, he rapidly developed into a dominant force on the court.

-He is a four-time NBA champion, two-time NBA MVP, three-time NBA Finals MVP, and NBA Rookie of the Year.
+Throughout his illustrious career, Duncan became a four-time NBA champion, two-time league MVP, three-time NBA Finals MVP, and was named Rookie of the Year.

 1994